Awesome7285/TomTom4AP/docs/setup_en.md

 The [basic multiworld setup guide](https://archipelago.gg/tutorial/Archipelago/setup/en) explains the use of a YAML and the way they are used.

-### How do I get a YAML for Keep Talking and Nobody Explodes?
+### How do I get a YAML for TomTom Adventures Flaming Special?

-Since this game isn't fully released yet, the only way to get a YAML template is to generate it from the Archipelago Software.

-1. Install the [latest version of Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).
-Remember where the installation folder is, because it will be needed.
-2. In your Archipelago folder, navigate to the "custom_worlds" folder and add ktane.apworld.
-If you have a previous version of ktane.apworld installed in the "lib/worlds" directory, you will need to remove it.
-3. Navigate back to your Archipelago folder and launch ArchipelagoLauncher.exe.
-A window should appear.
-In this window, on the left, click on "Generate Template Options".
+1. In Archipelago Launcher, click on "Generate Template Options".
 It will open a window with a lot of .yaml files.
-4. Locate the one that's named "Keep Talking and Nobody Explodes.yaml".
+2. Locate the one that's named "TomTom Adventures Flaming Special.yaml".
 This is your base template.
 You can create a copy of it.

 ## Generating a Randomized Playthrough

-Since Keep Talking and Nobody Explodes isn't fully released yet, the only way to generate a seed containing the game must be locally.

-1. Follow steps 1 and 2 from the previous section to add the .apworld to the generation list.
-2. In your Archipelago folder, navigate to the "Players" folder.
+1. In your Archipelago folder, navigate to the "Players" folder.
 In this folder, add all the YAMLs that will be used to generate the MultiWorld randomized seed.
-3. Navigate back to your Archipelago folder and launch ArchipelagoGenerate.exe.
+2. Navigate back to your Archipelago folder and launch ArchipelagoGenerate.exe.
 The program will execute and create a new seed with all the YAML files present in the "Players" folder.
 The generated seed will be in the "output" folder.

 Please note that the generation may fail.
 If it fails because of invalid placement, please try again and it should work.